This article was originally published in May 2015 and updated in October 2018

 - The best part- drink up!
 If you’re not fond of a particular variety, there is always a pitcher where you can dump the remnants without offending anyone, to make space for the next pour.
 Be sure to rinse your glass if you plan on change from a red to a white.

-With about 80 wineries established within the Yarra Valley, one could explore the region dozens of times without ever stopping at all of them.
-While those joining a tour won’t have much of a say in which vineyards they stop at, those organizing their own excursion may want to do some research ahead of time as wineries vary greatly in offerings, size and facilities.
-As it’s a hard task to feature every single winery in the Yarra Valley in a single article, here’s a look at four popular stops.
+With about 80 wineries established within the Yarra Valley, one could explore the region dozens of times without ever making it to all of them.
+While those joining a guided tour won’t have much of a say in which ones they stop at, people organizing their own excursion will want to do some research ahead of time as vineyards vary greatly in offerings, size and facilities.
+Some popular Yarra Valley day trip stops include:

-One of the prettiest wineries in the region, rustic Yering Station is a popular place thanks to its hilltop perch and generous event spaces overlooking acres of green vineyards below.
+One of the prettiest wineries in the region, rustic Yering Station is a beloved for its hilltop perch and generous event spaces overlooking acres of green vineyards below.
 A picture-perfect courtyard leads into the aptly-named Cellar Door tasting room, where exposed brick walls surround carefully arranged bottle displays, which are bathed in sunlight streaming from the large windows.

 Most of the action happens in the adjoining tasting bar, which is a beautiful, open space framed by wine barrels.
 Those who need a snack will want to head back into the Cellar Door, where the Produce Store offers all sorts of goodies from the surrounding area, including fresh-made biscuits, jam and relish to name a few.
 Alternatively, head over to their Wine Bar restaurant, and enjoy the amazing views of the surrounding Yarra Ranges while you enjoy gourmet fare.

-While Balgownie Estate is best known for its wine, it’s also become a destination thanks to its resort, spa and sprawling restaurant.
+While Balgownie Estate is best known for its wine, the property has also become a destination thanks to its resort, spa and sprawling restaurant.
 The hotel itself is beautiful, offering large suites with balconies and unobstructed views of hectares of vineyards—the perfect place to enjoy a crisp glass of Balgownie chardonnay.
+Click here to book

-While those visiting Balgownie Estate as part of a tour won’t have the opportunity to indulge in its amenities, they will get a chance to grab a delicious lunch.
+While those visiting the estate as part of a tour won’t have the opportunity to indulge in its amenities, there is an opportunity get a chance to grab a delicious lunch.
 Rae’s Restaurant has floor to ceiling windows overlooking the estate, where diners can pair their wine with dishes such as ocean trout, pork belly and hand-rolled gnocchi.
 Of course no visit to a winery would be complete without checking out the tasting room, and Balgownie’s includes the chance to sample their award-winning wines.
-While the large room is nothing to write home about in terms of aesthetics, the staff are very knowledgable and might even give you a slice of dark chocolate to try along with that robust glass of red.
+While the large room is nothing to write home about in terms of aesthetics, staff are very knowledgable and might even give you a slice of dark chocolate to try along with that robust glass of red.

 Worthy of a spot on any Pinterest board, Yering Farm is a charming, rustic-chic winery set against a backdrop of the surrounding valley.
 Unlike most operations, the grapes at Yering Farm are hand-picked to ensure the highest quality, which is a labour-intensive practice dating back decades.